Known as the “Capital” of Silicon Valley, San Jose is one of the most innovative and impressive startup cities in the country.

 San Jose also has a number of workforce investment boards, including Nova Workforce Development, that work closely with local businesses, educators, and job seekers to build the knowledge and skills needed for Silicon Valley’s businesses.

 No matter where your company is located, you can make it seem more approachable by selecting a local phone number.
 With Halloo you can route calls to your employees anywhere.
-Get your local San Jose phone number today!
+Get your local San Jose or Silicon Valley phone number today!

 Caren Burmeister is a retired newspaper reporter turned freelance writer who enjoys yoga and caring for her two fat cats.